Israel considering deal with Hamas for temporary Gaza cease-fire in exchange for release of some hostages

 Among the hostages, there are 10 unaccounted for Americans, according to the State Department.
 In a disclosure meant to add pressure to the process, the White House revealed this weekend that a 3-year-old girl, a U.S. citizen, was among those believed to be held in Gaza.

-One complication in these final stages of the talks has been Hamas' inability to account for each of the hostages it is either believed to be holding.
+One complication in these final stages of the talks has been Hamas' inability to account for each of the hostages it is either believed to be holding or able to find.
 Israel is stipulating that that accounting be part of the process.
 Other militant groups in Gaza may be holding some of the captives.
-Israel's demand for a full accounting of the hostages has been complicated by the fact that they are spread out across the war zone and are being held by various groups.
+Israel's demand for a full accounting of the hostages has been complicated by the fact that the captives are spread out across the war zone and are being held by various groups.

 "I cannot look you in the eye and tell you that they are still alive," U.S. National Security Adviser Jake Sullivan said of the American hostages earlier this week.